UTDallasEPICS/naf/README.md

 - Fill out the variables in the `.env`. file using the directions in the comments.
   - These variables are used by the code to configure database access and credentials to access the Google Search API.
 - Run `docker compose up` in the root directory to run the analyzer, crawler, and a pgAdmin instance (a tool allowing you to inspect a PostgreSQL database visually).

+**MIGHT NEED TO CHANGE THIS**
+- Run `cd NAF - Frontend` and `npm install` to install dependencies for the frontend.
+- Run `npm run dev`.
+The project will then run in a localhost browser.